Bose Black Friday: get the lowest price on popular QuietComfort 35 II headphones

 Those after a pair of Bose's famous wireless noise-cancelling over-ears are now catered for in the Black Friday sale too, with the Bose QuietComfort 35 II (the latest pair in the QuietComfort range) now down to new low prices in both the UK and US.

-John Lewis is offering them for £199 (previously £250) in the UK, while several US retailers are currently listing them at $250 (previously $350) – as US shoppers can see, and click through to, in the deals box below.
+Peter Tyson is offering them for £229 (RRP £329) in the UK while several US retailers are currently listing them at $250 (RRP $350) – as shoppers can see, and click through to, in the deals box below.

 The Bose QuietComfort 35 II deliver good sound with lots of detail, plus a battery life of 20 hours with a wireless connection, or 40 hours of just noise-cancellation.